-Analysis | 9/11 probe leaders lend weight to calls for an independent commission to investigate Capitol attack
+Analysis | With impeachment over, 9/11 probe leaders lend weight to calls for an independent commission to investigate Capitol attack

 If the 9/11 commission is a guide, Congress would appoint commission members and the president would name the chair.
 That commission, which became a model for such bodies, eventually included a staff of roughly 70 people and the work took a year and a half to complete.

 Beyond examining the attacks on the Capitol and why the complex was left as vulnerable as it turned out to be, Kean and Hamilton suggested another role for a new commission: To examine ways to strengthen Congress itself, through reforms that would build public trust and that would give Congress greater capacity to address the country’s problems.
-That dual mandate could significantly expand the purview of a new commission, if Congress agreed to include that.
+That dual mandate could significantly expand and complicate the scope of a new commission.

-Inevitably there will be further investigations of what happened on Jan.
+Inevitably there will be various calls for investigations of what happened on Jan.
 6. The risk is that they become partisan exercises.
 What Kean and Hamilton recognize is that only a commission shorn as much as possible of partisanship and ideological overtones can hope to produce the kind of accounting of events that will be needed to protect the Capitol and those who work there in the future.

 The second impeachment trial of the former president, which turned largely on partisan loyalty to Trump among Republicans, showed how challenging it would be to replicate the work of the commission that Kean and Hamilton so ably led but also why it might be badly needed.

 “Our country has been wounded,” Kean and Hamilton said in their letter to the leaders.
 “A full accounting of the events of Jan.
-6th and the identification of measures to strengthen the Congress can help our country heal.
+6th and the identification of measures to strengthen the Congress can help our country heal.”